How to Better Maintain Your Diesel Fuel System

 Air in Diesel Fuel System

 Air trapped in diesel fuel systems is one of the main reasons for a hard starting engine.
-Air can enter the fuel system at loose joints in the piping or through a spray nozzle that does not close properly.
+Outside air can enter the fuel system at loose joints in the piping or through a spray nozzle that does not close properly.
 Letting the vehicle run out of fuel will also cause air to enter the system.
 Like water, air can interfere with the unbroken flow of fuel from the tank to the cylinder.
 A great deal of air in a system will prevent fuel pumps from picking up fuel and pushing it through the piping system.
 Air can be removed by bleeding the system as set forth in the procedures described in the manufacturer’s maintenance manual.